-- correct procedures were not followed when considering your PEC claim (a) or Late Authorisation and this significantly affected the outcome; - and / or - (b) you have new information that could not be provided earlier and this significantly affects the outcome.
-You must have a valid reason for why
+(a) correct procedures were not followed when considering your PEC claim or Short Extension request and this significantly affected the outcome;

+and / or

+(b) you have new information that could not be provided earlier and this significantly affects the outcome.
+You must have a valid reason for why you could not provide the information before the decision on your claim or request was made, and evidence this where possible.